lebpac/lebpac.github.io/fundraising.md

 ## Direct donation

 Most of our funds are raised through direct donation, an annual voluntary contribution.
 The suggested amount is **$100 per child**.
 This allows us to significantly reduce the number of small fundraisers and retain only those that are efficient and contribute to our community.
-All donations are eligible for an income tax receipt.

 <a class="message message-icon" href="{% link donate.md %}">
   💵 Donate directly to the PAC